Top Asana integrations

-Integrating Asana with other tools your team already uses can be an effective way of preventing work duplication and reclaiming time lost to context switching and duplicating or searching for work in multiple places.
+Integrating Asana with other tools your team uses keeps work connected in one place.
+That means saving time usually lost to context switching and duplicating or searching for work in multiple places.
 Here are some top integrations that teams use daily in Asana:

 What are integrations?

 The file-sharing integrations below are already built into Asana—you just have to grant Asana permission to access your account.
 To attach, click the paperclip icon in any task.
 Then your team always will always have the latest version of a file, keeping it connected to the task it's related to.

 Gmail, Outlook, and other email hosts

 You can turn emails directly into tasks, assign them to teammates, set due dates, and add the task to a project—all without leaving your email inbox.